Cockroach Biology & Life Cycle Explained

 How Long Can a Cockroach Live Without Its Head?

-A cockroach can live up to a week without its head.
+A cockroach can live up to a week without its head — a fact that accounts for some of the difficulty in controlling infestations without professional methods.

 They don’t need their head to breathe since they take in air through holes in their body segments.